-- It is likely that the aims of this Club can best be achieved by an interdisciplinary approach.
-Therefore, collaborative applications which bring together groups with relevant expertise or experience to move research closer to application are particularly encouraged
+- It is likely that the aims of this club can best be achieved by an interdisciplinary approach.
+Therefore, we particularly encourage collaborative applications which bring together groups with relevant expertise or experience to move research closer to application

-- Overview research challenges - Chris Warkup (PDF 497KB)
+- Overview of ARC research challenges - Chris Warkup, Biosciences KTN (PDF 452KB)

 How to apply

 - Submit an outline application using the electronic form through the Je-S system (see external links)